apache/yunikorn-k8shim/docs/spark.md

 # Spark on Kubernetes

-Before these steps, first refer to [README](../README.md) to launch unity-scheduler on Kubernetes.
+Before these steps, first refer to [README](../README.md) to launch yunikorn-scheduler on Kubernetes.

 ### Steps